Astra (missile): Astra Mark 3

 The missile is expected to be operationalised within three years as of October 2025.

 Exports

+Armenia

-It was published in August 2023 that Brazil was exploring possibility of equipping its Gripen fighters with Astra Mk-1 missiles as a cost-effective option.
-According to a report published in The Print on September 14, 2024, Armenia has inquired about the possibility of purchasing Astra Mk-1 for its Sukhoi Su-30s.
+According to a report published in The Print on 14 September 2024, Armenia has inquired about the possibility of purchasing Astra Mk-1 for its Sukhoi Su-30s.
 Discussions are in early stages.

+Brazil

+It was reported in August 2023 that Brazil was exploring possibility of equipping its Gripen fighters with Astra Mk-1 missiles as a cost-effective option.

+Indonesia

+On 7 July 2026, it was announced that India will supply Indonesia with the Astra missile system.
+Indonesian defense company Republikorp also signed an agreement with Bharat Dynamics on air-to-air missiles.